kellyannclark/quickquote/README.md

 Kelly Clark: "You are never too old to set another goal or to dream a new dream." – C.S.
-Lewis Shaira Silos: "Rest if you must, but don't quit." – Edgar A. Guest Enoch Balbuena: "Success is not final, failure is not fatal: it is the courage to continue that counts." – Winston Churchill
+Lewis Shaira Silos: "Rest if you must, but don't quit." – Edgar A. Guest Enoch Balbuena: "Success is not final, failure is not fatal: it is the courage to continue that counts." – Winston Churchill Sifundo Maphosa: "Success is not about waiting for the perfect moment.
+It is about making the moment perfect with action."